-JCRC-NY’s Missions to Israel program, which has been on-going for over two decades, has included among its participants over 500 elected and appointed public officials, ethnic and faith leaders, human services agency professionals, business and union leaders and journalists.
+JCRC-NY’s Study Tours to Israel (formerly known as Missions), which has been on-going for over two decades, has included among its participants over 500 elected and appointed public officials, ethnic and faith leaders, human services agency professionals, business and union leaders and journalists.

-The Missions’ itineraries provide participants with first-hand knowledge and experiences of the complex reality of the State of Israel.
+The Study Tours’ itineraries provide participants with first-hand knowledge and experiences of the complex reality of the State of Israel.
 The participants are able to then convey to other New Yorkers the challenges Israel faces as it seeks to achieve a lasting peace with its neighbors.

 "Our journey brought us to pray at the Great Western Wall while I also reflected on my faith as we walked the path of Jesus.
 My heart sang as we traveled from Bethlehem to the Sea of Galilee and finally to the glorious history contained within the Old City at Jerusalem.
 One of the most lasting yet haunting memories I will take with me was our visit to the Yad Vashem Holocaust Remembrance Center.
 The history of the atrocities committed upon the Jewish people during the Holocaust must be preserved for future generations, so that it will never be forgotten.
 As you leave the memorial, there is an undeniable grief and understanding that overwhelms you, yet there is hope for the future as seen in the face and life of every Israeli family."